 Martin-Benito, D., and N. Pederson.
 In prep.
 Convergence in drought stress, but divergence in heat stress across a latitudinal gradient in a temperate broadleaf forest.

 Pederson, N., J.M.
 Dyer, R. W. McEwan, A.E.
 Hessl, C. Mock, D. Orwig, H.E.
 Rieder, and B.I.
 Cook.
-In revision.
+Accepted.
 The legacy of episodic climatic events in shaping broadleaf-dominated forests.
 Ecological Monographs

 Pederson, N., A.E.
 Hessl, B. Nachin, and K.J.
 Anchukaitis.
-In revision.
+Accepted.
 Pluvials, droughts, the Mongol Empire, and modern Mongolia.
 Proceedings of the National Academy of Sciences

 Liang, E., B. Diwadi, N. Pederson, and D. Eckstein.
-In review.
+Accepted.
 Is the growth of birch at the upper timberline in the Himalayas limited by moisture or by temperature?
 Ecology